-Proposed Regulation 18318 provides authority for the Executive Director to enter into a settlement agreement in full satisfaction of an order for monetary penalties where staff has made reasonable collection efforts and the Executive Director determines that the settlement is appropriate considering the prescribed circumstances.
-The regulation requires the Executive Director to describe the factors justifying the action in the settlement agreement and to report this information to the Commission.
-The proposed regulation is in accordance with state law and policies requiring the Commission's prompt and ongoing action for the collection of ARs in a manner likely to generate the highest net income in a cost effective manner that is consistent with program goals and legal authority.
+Proposed Regulation 18318 provides authority for the Executive Director to enter into a settlement agreement in full satisfaction of an order for monetary penalties where staff has made reasonable collection efforts and the Executive Director determines that the settlement is appropriate considering the prescribed factors.
+The regulation requires the Executive Director to describe the factors justifying the action in the settlement agreement and to report the executed agreement to the Commission.
+The proposed regulation is in accordance with state law and policies requiring the Commission's prompt and ongoing action for the collection of ARs in a manner likely to generate the highest net income in a cost-effective manner consistent with program goals and legal authority.

-Attachment: Proposed Regualtion 18318
+Attachment: Proposed Regulation 18318